 myBaits Enrichment of Rare Transcripts Enables High Coverage Sequencing.
 A high level of antisense RNA transcription of the Pcdhα alternate exons was revealed by myBaits Custom RNA-Seq capture with high confidence from increased coverage.
 Orange bar: myBaits for Pcdh α and γ clusters.
 Image based on Figure S1.E from Canzio et al (2019, Cell).
 Read more about this study in our featured Publication Note.

 Application: Pathogen RNA-Seq Enrichment

 It is often desirable to study the gene expression patterns of a particular pathogen while it is active in a host during an infection.
-However it is often impossible to physically separate host and pathogen RNA signals prior to total sample RNA-Seq, which then necessitates significant per-sample sequencing costs in order to sufficiently resolve the much lower signal of pathogen gene expression within the large ‘background’ of host RNA.
-Targeted enrichment via hybridization capture of just pathogen-derived transcripts, such as with myBaits Custom kits, is a comprehensive way to enrich the cDNA library just for pathogen gene signals of interest in order to significantly reduce NGS costs per-sample while still preserving the native transcript abundance signal.
+However, it is often impossible to physically separate host and pathogen RNA signals prior to total RNA-Seq, which then necessitates significant per-sample sequencing costs in order to sufficiently resolve the much lower signal of pathogen gene expression within the large background of host RNA.
+Targeted RNA-Seq via hybridization capture of just pathogen-derived transcripts, such as with myBaits Custom kits, is a comprehensive way to enrich the cDNA library just for pathogen gene signals of interest in order to significantly reduce NGS costs per-sample while still preserving the native transcript abundance signal.